Harburg Castle: History

 The castle itself was first mentioned in 1150.
 At that time, the 13-year-old Staufer Henry Berengar, son and co-king of King Conrad III and Gertrude of Sulzbach, wrote a letter to Constantinople to his aunt, the Empress Berta of Sulzbach, and her husband Manuel Komnenos, in which he spoke of the Battle of Flochberg against Welf VI.
 He mentioned that at that time he was staying at Harburg Castle, which was at that time a Staufian imperial castle.

 In 1299 the castle was pledged by King Albert I of the House of Habsburg to the Counts of Oettingen.
 King Conrad IV lived on the Harburg Castle in 1239.
 Emperor Sigismund confirmed the property of the Counts of Oettingen in 1418.
 In 1530 the historian Hieronymus Wolf was a clerk at Harburg Castle.
 After the extinction of the protestant line Oettingen-Oettingen, Harburg Castle was transferred to the catholic line Oettingen-Wallerstein in 1731.

-The Castle was utilised in World War 2 by the Nazi's secret police "gestapo" and used to house prisoners for interogation purposes.
+The Castle was utilised in World War 2 by the Nazi's secret police "gestapo" and used to house prisoners for interrogation purposes.

 Since 2000, the castle belongs to the prince of Oettingen-Wallerstein Cultural Foundation.

 Geographical location

 The Harburg Castle is located high above the valley of the Wörnitz River on a steep mountain spur falling to three sides at the south-eastern entrance of the Ries Crater on the Romantic Road.
 The castle was built without reference to an older valley settlement, a process that was extremely rare in the High Middle Ages.
-Only after the castle developed the town Harburg on the narrow valley floor between the Wörnitz and the castle rock.
+Only after the castle was in place was the town Harburg developed on the narrow valley floor between the Wörnitz and the castle rock.
 The enormous size of the core castle may also allow conclusions to be drawn about the revitalization of a pre-historic or early-historic Hillfort.